- Assistance Program for Lead in School Drinking Water

 Letter to school administrators on steps to take to address concerns about lead in the school's drinking-water supply.
 Rev. January 2016.

 - 2016 Notice to Early Education and Care (EEC) Facility Directors - Lead in EEC Drinking Water

 Letter to early education and care facility directors on steps to take to address concerns about lead in the school's drinking-water supply.
 Rev. January 2016.

 - 2016 Lead and Copper in Schools Maintenance Checklist (On-Line Version)

 This on-line checklist should be completed for each school or childcare facility (early education & care program) in the Commonwealth.
-This checklist is designed to help determining if Lead and Copper is likely to be a problem in your facility's drinking water and will enable you to determine appropriate remediation actions if needed.
+This checklist is designed to help determine if Lead and Copper is likely to be a problem in your facility's drinking water and will enable you to determine appropriate remediation actions if needed.

 - 2016 Lead and Copper in Schools Maintenance Checklist

 This checklist should be completed for each school or childcare facility (early education & care program) in the Commonwealth.
 This checklist is designed to help determining if Lead and Copper is likely to be a problem in your facility's drinking water and will enable you to determine appropriate remediation actions if needed.
 Bug Fix for PDF version March 2016.
 Rev. April 2016.

 - FAQ: Lead Contamination Control Act (LCCA)

 - Follow-up Steps for Schools or Child Care Facilities Based on Lead and Copper Sampling Results

 Steps to take when sample results are above the MassDEP action level of 0.015 mgl/L. Rev. September 2010.

 - Lead in School Drinking Water Program Presentation Slides